decmurphy/SpX/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 The only thing I want to improve is smoother rotations.
-As it stands, the pitch-kick is a sudden chage in angle, as are all the course corrections (of which OG2 second stage has a lot - gravity couldn't turn it fast enough).
+As it stands, the pitch-kick is a sudden change in angle, as are all the course corrections (of which OG2 second stage has a lot - gravity couldn't turn it fast enough).

 Also I'll translate this to C++ at some point in time.
 Object-oriented programming would be much smoother for this kind of project.